 Answered By: Janet Carpenter, Owner, J E Carpenter Consulting LLC M.S.
 Agricultural and Resource Economics, Thursday, 1/30/2014 12:18 am

 A: The facts do not support the idea that GM crops are more heavily reliant on petroleum than conventional or organic crops.
 One of the largest uses of petroleum in agriculture is for running machinery across fields to mechanically control weeds through tillage operations.
-Prior to the introduction of GM herbicide tolerant crops, farmers were already adopting reduced tillage practices which were made possible with the availability of selective postemergent herbicides that could be...
+Prior to the introduction of GM herbicide-tolerant crops, farmers were already adopting reduced tillage practices, which were made possible with the availability of selective postemergent herbicides that could be used on...
 Continue Reading

 No Studies were Found.